erazortt/DoViBaker/README.md

 ```

 # DoViTonemap
 This plugin processes the tonemapping of any HDR PQ streams to lower dynamic range targets.
-The implementation follows ITU-R BT.2408-7 Annex 5 (was in ITU-R BT.2390 until revision 7), with the addtion of an optional luminosity factor which scales the brightness linearily.
+The implementation follows ITU-R BT.2408-7 Annex 5 (was in ITU-R BT.2390 until revision 7), with the addition of an optional luminosity factor which scales the brightness linearily.

 The following arguments control the tonemapping function:
 - `masterMaxNits` and `masterMinNits` set the white and black brightness value of the source.
 The values for the master brightness can be either given explicitly or `masterMaxNits` and `masterMinNits` can both be set to `-1` which will indicate that the actual values are read from the related frame properties `_dovi_dynamic_max_pq` and `_dovi_dynamic_min_pq` which are set by `DoViBaker` or `DoViStatsFileLoader`, leading to a dynamic tonemapping.